jychstar/NanoDegreeProject/Deep Learning reflection.md

 Tensor board: http://www.yuchao.us/2017/02/tensorboard.html

 It's time to reflection on what projects I have accomplished.
+The post date refers to the blog post date.

 | Postdate   | dateset       | records    | in/out   | Note                                     |
 | ---------- | ------------- | ---------- | -------- | ---------------------------------------- |